MariahZ-cutesy/gazette-monitor/README.md

-# 📰 Government Gazette Monitor
+## 📅 Auto-Check Gazette Issue

-This Streamlit app monitors changes on the Government Gazette website and summarizes updates weekly.
+This app automatically checks the Government Gazette website for updates every Thursday.

-## 🔍 Features
+### How It Works

-- ✅ Simple list of newly added and removed file links
+- Fetches the latest issue date from the Gazette page.
-- ✅ Side-by-side visual comparison of the page content
+- Compares it with the last saved issue date.
-- ✅ Stores HTML snapshots locally for historical comparison
+- If a new issue is detected, it updates the record and notifies the user.

-## 🛠️ Setup Instructions
+### Setup

-1. **Clone or download the repository** to your local machine.
+1. Clone the repo.

-2. **Install dependencies** using pip:
+2. Install dependencies:
    ```bash
    pip install -r requirements.txt